 Consider trading Wall Street indices as investors await today’s session as these indices ended yesterday’s session at record highs.
 DOW is available for the One Touch Options.

-Currency pairs such as the EUR/USD, GBP/USD, AUD/USD; and Asian indices such as the Hang Seng index, Hang Seng F-Jul17, Shanghai Composite and the SSE 180 are available on the Classic Binary Options.
+Currency pairs such as the EUR/USD, GBP/USD, AUD/USD; and Asian indices such as the Hang Seng index, Hang Seng F-Jul17, Shanghai Composite and the SSE 180 are available on the Classic Digital Options.

 Traders can consider trading on stocks of Microsoft after the announcement made by the company.